 The Open Ocean TIG anticipates releasing the Open Ocean TIG MAM Strategy in stages.
-This document is focused on describing the Open Ocean TIG's MAM-related planning processes, including those that identify MAM priorities and related MAM activities.
-Future updates to the MAM Strategy will identify the Open Ocean TIG's MAM priorities that emerge from the implementation of processes described in this document.
-The Open Ocean TIG MAM Strategy will be a living document and updated over time as the TIG evaluates its MAM priorities through adaptive management.
+This document is focused on describing the Open Ocean TIG's MAM-related planning processes and the identification of MAM priorities.

+The Open Ocean TIG MAM Strategy is a living document that may be updated periodically as the TIG evaluates its MAM priorities through adaptive management.
+Table 1 provides a history of the versions of the Strategy that have been developed to date.